Entanglement and products

+{\bf Abstract.} We address a general question whether geometry of submanifolds of an integral compact K\"ahler manifold is characterized by invariants that come from analysis.
+In geometric quantization, we have an integral compact K\"ahler manifold $M$ and a holomorphic line bundle $L$ on this manifold.
+There is a known procedure how to associate a sequence of mixed states $(\rho_N)$, $N=1,2,3,...$, to a submanifold $\Lambda$ of $M$.
+Do analytic properties of this sequence reflect the geometry of $\Lambda$ ?

-{\bf Abstract.} We consider a sequence of quantum states, $\rho_N$, associated with a submanifold $\Lambda$ of product of two integral compact K\"ahler manifolds.
-We show that, when $\Lambda$ is a product submanifold, then, in the semiclassical limit, these states are not entangled.
-We discuss whether geometry of $\Lambda$ (specifically $\Lambda$ being a product submanifold) has any relationship with entanglement properties of $\rho_N$.
+In this paper, we consider the case when $M$ is a product of two integral compact K\"ahler manifolds.
+We show that, when $\Lambda$ is a product submanifold of $M$, then the entanglement of formation of $\rho_N$ is zero for all sufficiently large $N$.

 \

 {\bf 2020 MSC}: 53D50, 53B50, 81S10, 81P42.

 \